Appointment Trader: Overview

 Appointment Trader was established in 2021 by Jonas Frey, a computer scientist originally from Germany who later moved to Miami, Florida.
 Frey conceived the idea for Appointment Trader out of personal frustration when attempting to secure an appointment at a high-demand motor-vehicle registration government facility in Nevada.
 Initially, the website primarily served as a platform for swapping and selling appointments at the Department of Motor Vehicles in Las Vegas during the height of the pandemic.
 Subsequently, Appointment Trader expanded its scope to encompass reservations for a broader range of establishments, including restaurants, hotels, bars, clubs, and theme parks.

 Appointment Trader facilitated the exchange of approximately $1.2 million in reservations between 2021 and 2022.
 Its website discloses the 12-month trailing volume.
 As of April 2023, the value of reservations exchanged on the platform in 12 months had increased to $2.4 million.

 Business model

 Appointment Trader operates on a business model that caters to clients who are willing to pay for reservations that are typically difficult to obtain but would normally be available for free.

 The platform, available on both its website and app, incorporates an algorithm developed by Jonas Frey.
 This algorithm leverages cellphone data sourced from vendors to evaluate the popularity of specific reservations on any given time of day and assigns an initial bid value for users of the platform.

-Appointment Trader facilitates reservations across various establishments, including Bern's Steak House, Carbone, Polo Bar, Rao's, Don Angie in New York, Delilah in Las Vegas, and Pebble Bar, Bad Roman, and Sexy Fish in Miami, among others.
+Appointment Trader facilitates reservations across various establishments, including Bern's Steak House, Carbone, Polo Bar, Rao's, Don Angie in New York, Delilah in Las Vegas, and Pebble Bar, Bad Roman, and Sexy Fish in Miami, but they also do concerts, hotels, bars, and many more.

 The service operates worldwide, with a significant portion of its user traffic originating from New York City.